For immediate response call our office.

 In any country, including the UK, taxation of individuals starts with establishing their status, and every country has its own regulations and criteria for that.
 Up until 2013, it had been hard to establish your tax status in the country.
-New rules were introduced to make it easier for everyone with a status determined through a Statutory Residence Test.
+New rules were introduced to make it easier for everyone.

-If you do not meet any of the automatic overseas tests or any of the automatic UK tests, you should use the sufficient ties test to determine your residence status for a tax year.
+If you cannot answer “YES” to any of the questions from the first two parts of the SRT test you should use the sufficient ties test to determine your residence status for a tax year.